muratcangencturk/prompter/README.md

 Prompter uses Firebase Email/Password authentication.
-Provide your Firebase credentials in a `firebase.config.json` file that can be fetched relative to the deployed base URL (for example `https://example.com/app/firebase.config.json`) or expose them via `window.firebaseConfig` before the scripts load.
+Provide your Firebase credentials in a `firebase.config.json` file that can be fetched relative to the deployed base URL (for example `./firebase.config.json` when served from `https://example.com/app/`) or expose them via `window.firebaseConfig` before the scripts load.
 The JSON file should follow this structure: